How Threads is made and how it's doing, the Meta app that challenges Twitter - Breaking Latest News

 Maybe Elon Musk and Mark Zuckerberg really will compete in a ring or on a tatami, as they promised.
 But for now the fight is on the app stores: Threads, Meta’s new social network that aims to take the place of Twitter, has been available for two days.

-Ten million people installed it in the first seven hours of publication: at the moment it can be downloaded in a hundred countries, but not in the European Union, where the Menlo Park company has to deal with a fine of 1.2 billion euros for violating GDPR rules on transferring EU users’ data abroad.
+Thirty million people had already installed it yesterday morning, and the posts were already over 95 million.
+Record numbers, especially if we consider that Threads can currently be downloaded in a hundred countries, but not in the European Union, where the Menlo Park company has to deal with a 1.2 billion euro fine for having violated the GDPR rules on the transfer of EU users’ data abroad.
 And it won’t be easy for advertising either: there aren’t any on Threads at the moment, but, as Instagram manager Adam Mosseri confirmed, inserting it won’t be a problem.
 Technically at least, because instead from the point of view of data processing it could be, at least in Europe.

 How it’s done